 - Year 9 Guided Pathways/Options

-From 2017, GCSE grades alter from A*-G to 9-1, with 9 being the highest.
+From 2017, GCSE grades altered from A*-G to 9-1, with 9 being the highest.
 As well as the grade structure, new GCSEs are more rigorous and so comparison to previous years cannot be made.
-English Language, English Literature, and Mathematics change in 2017, with most subjects following in 2018, and all by 2019.
+English Language, English Literature, and Mathematics changed in 2017, with most subjects following in 2018, and all by 2019.

 For more information on the Curriculum, contact Mr Packard (Vice Principal), email@example.com

 Ofqual have produced the following video to explain the new GCSEs: